 By Hunter Cresswell

-The 100-page Bill 96, tabled by the governing Coalition Avenir Quebec party in the National Assembly in March, amends the Charter of the French Language, 24 other Quebec statutes, the Constitution Act of 1867, and one other regulation.
-It’s a sweeping language reform that heavily favours the French language.
-English advocates worry about its impact on English speakers and English-speaking communities in Quebec.
+The governing Coalition Avenir Quebec party tabled Bill 96 in the National Assembly in March.
+It amends the Charter of the French Language, 24 other Quebec statutes, the Constitution Act of 1867, and one other regulation.
+If the current draft of Bill 96 passes, language police can come into businesses without a warrant to search through phones, computers, and documents to ensure that communications are in French.

 According to a recent QCGN analysis, the bill could also make seeking justice in court in English more expensive by charging for translation, limit permits for students in Quebec to study at English schools to three year periods, decline enrollment in English primary and secondary schools, keep the unemployment rate of English speakers – which is higher than French speakers – stagnant, and much more.